Kalimaha/simple_flask_dockerizer/README.md

-# simple_flask_dockerizer
+# Simple Flask Dockerizer
-Simple Docker for Flask.
+Settings to create a Docker image for a simple Flask project.